 We offer seminars that teach the free R language and environment for biostatistics and bioinformatics based on a public interactive website we built at https://jdreyf.shinyapps.io/zero2bioinfo-interactively.

-Only for Joslin researchers, we maintain an in-house gene expression database where a user can search for a gene and see its expression across approximately 75 studies.
+We maintain an in-house gene expression database of published data where a user can search for a gene and see its expression across approximately 75 studies.
 The Joslin intranet has instructions for logging into the database.
 We show a snapshot below, where fold-change (FC), p-value (P), and Benjamini-Hochberg (BH) false discovery rate per comparison are shown below the graphs.

 Joslin Diabetes Center |